jthorp07/twitter/README.md

 # **CSSE 343 - Twitter Lab**

+This repository is meant to serve as guidance for a lab in the class Cybercrime & Digital Forensics at Rose-Hulman Institute of Technology, but is also free to use by anyone who may be interested in having some quick fun with Twitter Developer accounts.
+When it is entirely finished, the webserver folder should contain both a backend and static frontend web server that can be used to modify and view `FilteredStream` streams from Twitter's API v2.

 ## **Getting Started**
+For the Cybercrime & Digital Forensics lab, guidance will be using Node.js version 16.10.0 and Visual Studio Code.
+Visual Studio Code can be downloaded from icrosoft for free, and a quick guide to installing Node.js will be provided below.

 ### **Installing Node.js**
 The scripts we will use for this lab are written in Node.js- a popular backend Javascript framework.
 To get started, we will first want to download and install Node.js, which can be found [here](https://nodejs.org/en/).
 After Node is installed, open a terminal (on Windows, this can be done by searching 'cmd') and enter the following command: `node -v`.
 You should see a response that looks something like this: `v16.10.0`.
 This is just the version of Node you have installed and can be used as a confirmation that Node is installed on your machine.